 Cons of Nickel Plated Brass Casing

-The majority of disadvantages of nickel casings are present during the reloading process and they include the following:
+The majority of the disadvantages of nickel casings is present during the reloading process and they include the following:

 1. Nickel casings are considerably more expensive than brass alone.